awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Reuters replaced WebSockets with Cognito and SQS](https://serverless.com/blog/how-reuters-replaced-websockets-with-amazon-cognito-and-sqs/) - How Reuters replaced WebSockets with AWS Cognito and SQS.
 - [Serverless CI with CodeBuild and CodePipeline - Part 1](https://cloudncode.blog/2017/06/13/serverless-ci-part-1-getting-started-with-aws-codebuild/) - Part 1 of the blog post series on Serverless CI with AWS CodeBuild and AWS CodePipeline.
 - [AWS serverless architecture issues and caveats](http://searchaws.techtarget.com/feature/Work-through-AWS-serverless-architecture-issues-and-caveats) - Q & A with Peter Sbarski on issues and caveats when building serverless applications on AWS.
+- [AWS Tutorial: Intro to using Lambda with the Serverless framework](https://www.thorntech.com/2017/02/aws-tutorial-intro-using-lambda-serverless-framework/) - Use Serverless to create a REST API with Node.js and Lambda.
+- [AWS Step Functions using .Net Core](http://vgaltes.com/serverless/step-functions-using-net-core/) - How to use AWS Step Functions with a .Net Core runtime and the the Serverless Framework.
+- [First speakers announced for JeffConf](https://serverless.zone/first-speakers-announced-for-jeffconf-c7afbbe9bc4d) - Announcement blog post of the first speakers at JeffCon 2017.
+- [What's up with serverless frameworks](https://redmonk.com/jgovernor/2017/06/16/so-about-openwhisk-progress-whats-up-with-serverless-frameworks/) - A look at the status quo of different serverless frameworks.

 ## Screencasts